MilanStaffehl/TNG-Cluster-paper/README.md

 >
 > Recreating the archive file takes a considerable amount of time.
 Expect multiple hours, potentially days, for a full recreation run.

-The following steps must be performed in the order listed in order to create the archive and populate it with the required data:
+The following steps must be performed in the order listed to create the archive and populate it with the required data:

 1. Identify tracers in redshift zero cool gas of TNG-Cluster clusters: